anonymoussynon/Nuclear-Sunset/docs/main/faq.md

 - **Start - Which Wasteland should I choose to start in?**
   - Either!
 Mechanics are in place to promote balance regardless of starting location.

-- **Storage - What can be safely deleted/uninstalled after Uranium Fever installation?**
+- **Storage - What can be safely deleted/uninstalled after Nuclear Sunset installation?**
-  - Fallout 3 can be uninstalled from Steam/GOG and the `Uranium Fever > Downloads` folder can be deleted (though much of this will be redownloaded during updates).
+  - Fallout 3 can be uninstalled from Steam/GOG and the `Nuclear Sunset > Downloads` folder can be deleted (though much of this will be redownloaded during updates).

-- **Tale of Two Wastelands - Is TTW required for Uranium Fever?**
+- **Tale of Two Wastelands - Is TTW required for Nuclear Sunset?**
   - Yes.
 The modlist cannot be installed or used without TTW.

 - **Traits - I can choose 99 traits.
 Is this a bug?**